Dogs abandoned at Kabul airport prompted outrage. Here’s what we know about who’s responsible.

 It was not immediately clear why the dogs were left behind or which of the various military contractors owned the dogs.
 The condition of the dogs is also unknown, Johnson said.
 “We have no confirmation those dogs are still in crates and still alive,” he said.

-Thousands of Afghan and American service members and expats have scrambled to flee Afghanistan after the Taliban completed its swift takeover of the country in mid-August.
+Thousands of Afghan and American service members and expats scrambled to flee Afghanistan after the Taliban completed its swift takeover of the country in mid-August.
 But evacuations became more challenging — and perilous — in the small segment of the airport that U.S. forces still controlled as President Biden’s Aug.
 31 withdrawal deadline approached.

-Johnson, who served as a former dog handler in the Defense Department, where he worked for the U.S. ambassador to Afghanistan in 2009, expressed confidence in the Pentagon’s statement.
+Johnson, who served as a dog handler in the Defense Department, where he worked for the U.S. ambassador to Afghanistan in 2009, expressed confidence in the Pentagon’s statement.
 The strength of the bond between U.S. military service animals and their handlers made him skeptical that handlers would abandon their partners.

 “They’d be more likely to stay behind than leave without them,” Johnson said.
 “Dogs in Project K-9 Hero served in Afghanistan [and] saved the lives of many Marines.
 I don’t think we can underestimate that.”

-Johnson said he was aware that other animal-rescue groups are raising funds to coordinate evacuations for the remaining animals, but he expressed little confidence that those missions could succeed now that the Taliban has taken over the airport and no American forces remain.
+Johnson said he was aware that other animal rescue groups are raising funds to coordinate evacuations for the remaining animals, but he expressed little confidence that those missions could succeed now that the Taliban has taken over the airport and no U.S. forces remain.

 “I don’t see how you can negotiate with the Taliban,” he said.